Kile-Asmussen/lord-of-the-ring/timeline.md

 But he would also venture to the shunning grounds under the city to find his brother, and show him the love he had been denied.
 This was Godwyn's gift that set him apart from either of his parentage: his kindness.

 With a dynasty now established, Marika turned her gaze outwards, looking for threats to The Golden Order.
-The Giants of the mountains to the north had mastery over fire that could unmake the Erdtree --- Marika removed the Famine rune to let her armies march on in the unkind homelands of the Giants.
+The Giants of the mountains to the north had mastery over fire enough to set the Erdtree ablaze should they wish it --- Marika removed the Famine rune to let her armies march on in the unkind homelands of the Giants.

 The Giants were eradicated to a man, but Godwyn spared the last of their kind.
 It was a hollow mercy and he knew it.